QTC-UMD/rydiqule/docs/source/installation.rst

 This package requires installation of the excellent `ARC <https://github.com/nikolasibalic/ARC-Alkali-Rydberg-Calculator>`_ package, which is used to get Rydberg atomic properties.
 It also requires other standard computation dependenices, such as `numpy`, `scipy`, `matplotlib`, etc.
-These will be automatically installed by pip if not already present.
+These will be automatically installed if not already present.

 .. note::